 2. Enter Keywords, Company Name or Role Title Names

-Select an option from the dropdown of suggestions, or click the Search icon to run the search.
 You will note the type-ahead feature predicts related search terms as you type your keywords into the search bar.
 If you’ve searched for a company, the Company Page will appear in the dropdown if there is a page created.
-You’ll also see the following tabs at the top of the search results page:
+Once you choose You’ll also see the following tabs at the top of the search results page:

-4. Select the Relevant Tabs to view search results
+4. Select the Relevant Filters to View Search Results

 For my client’s search, the ANZ organisation appeared at the top of the list and we selected this option.
 If you submit your search to see the full results, you will also be shown the various filter options, which you can explore further.
 To access advanced search filters, click All filters in the top right corner of the Search results page.